Your home baking business organized.

 I made 2 user personas that represented real-world users with varying degrees of frustrations and desires from data I collected from the user surveys and competitive analysis.

 Sprinkle business requirements defined some of the basic tasks new and returning users can accomplish with the software.
-I used the motivations, goals, and pain points represented in my user personas to create user stories – brief statements expressing the actions users want to take, and the goals they want to achieve with the platform.
-I divided the user stories by new and returning users, and determined which stories were already accounted for in the business requirements, and which I recommended adding to the scope of the project.
+I used the motivations, goals, and pain points represented in my user research I conducted to this point to create user stories – brief statements expressing the actions users want to take, and the goals they want to achieve with the platform.

-Using the user stories, I created user flows to visualize the how users would interact with the software to accomplish their goals.
+Using the user stories, I created user flows to visualize the how users would interact with the software to accomplish the high priority goals seen in the user stories.
 These flows were critical in further identifying key functions within the software and setting the foundations of the design.

 After establishing an understanding of how users would interact with Sprinkle, it was time to define the structure of it.
 I utilized my user flows as a reference to create all of the necessary pages for Sprinkle.
-I then organized those pages into a sitemap.
-The sitemap takes into account both the userflow and hierarchy of the pages in relation to each other.
-Once the pages and hierarchy were well defined, I created content requirements for each page.
+I then organized those pages into a sitemap which took into account both the user flow and hierarchy of the pages in relation to each other.

-With Sprinkle’s hierarchy and content reqs defined, I sketched a set of low fidelity wireframes.
-Skecthing these allowed me to base my design structure and quickly get my ideas out visually and quickly.
+With Sprinkle’s hierarchy defined, I sketched a set of low fidelity wireframes.
+Sketching these allowed me to get a basic design structure and quickly get my ideas out visually and quickly.

 I then used Figma to create digital wireframes to further have the ability to iterate content placement on the page and see the visual hierarchy of page elements before investing time into a more refined design.
 Creating this digital low fi wireframe allowed me to conduct a usability test to analyze first interactions from users.

-I used the same color choices of the logo throughout the design.
-Shads of turquoise, magenta and yellow give a fresh color to the design but also helps to represent the industry this application is for.
+From there, I created a mood board to help establish a color palette and overall style of the design.
+Shades of turquoise, magenta and yellow give a fresh color to the design but also helps to represent the industry this application is for.

 Poiret One is a sans serif typeface with an Art Deco feel.
 The rounded and wider lettering compliments the Sprinkle brand.
 It features a minimal aesthetic and shows a playfulness yet sophisticated style.
 Poiret does not come in different font weights, however sizing is a good way to establish heirachy when using this typeface.